exokitxr/zeo/README.md

 ## Overview

-Plugins run on both frontend and backend, so they can do pretty much anything.
-Voxel-based world builder loaded by default.
+Mods are plain [hotloaded](https://github.com/modulesio/archae/) Javascript.
+Frontend API is plain [THREE.js](https://github.com/mrdoob/three.js/).
+Mods run on both frontend and backend, so they can do pretty much anything.
+Voxel-based world builder mods loaded by default.

 Mouse + keyboard emulation; only requirement is a modern browser -- but it's more awesome with a headset.

 Avatars and items persist across servers on a globally distributed blockchain.
-Buy, sell, trade, and _own_ your items, skins and plugins.
+Buy, sell, trade, and _own_ your items, skins and plugins using worthless virtual credits.

-Plugin API is plain [hotloaded](https://github.com/modulesio/archae/) [THREE.js](https://github.com/mrdoob/three.js/).
-Supports the usual position tracking, controller events, multiplayer avatars tracking, configurator menu rendering, positional audio, asset loader, and more.
+Mod API supports the usual suspects: position tracking, controller events, multiplayer avatars tracking, configurator menu rendering, positional audio, asset loader, and more.
 Normalized to work the same regardless of headset (or lack thereof).

+The server also handles firewall routing, module hotloading, and world storage, so you don't have to worry about that nonsense.

 ## Getting started